 The performance by disk type chart describes the expected, achievable performance limits for solid-state persistent disks.
-To optimize your application and virtual machine instance to achieve these speeds, use the following guidelines:
+To optimize your applications and virtual machine instances to achieve these speeds, use the following best practices:

 Make sure your application is issuing enough I/O

 If your application is issuing less IOPS than the limit described in the chart above, you won't reach that level of IOPS.
 For example, on a 500 GB disk, the expected IOPS limit is 15,000 IOPS.
 However, if you issue less than that, or if you issue I/O operations that are larger than 16 KB, you won't achieve 15,000 IOPS.

 Make sure to issue I/O with enough parallelism